jaidetree/idle-parens/resources/blog/2019-01-31-3-functional-programming-experience.md

 ---
 # Discovering Functional Programming

 I first encountered the phrase "Functional Programming" when learning about Redux for JS.
 My first question was "Isn’t all programming functional?" then I began researching it and got genuinely curious and found the motivation to study it further.
-Now about 2 years into it I can confirm it has made me a better programmer and engineer.
+Now about 2 years into it I can confirm it has deeply impacted how I think, work, and the trajectory of my career.

 When I started learning I was really in the weeds with OOP and wanted to abstract, generalize, and use all those fancy OOP patterns everywhere it made sense.
 The problem is whenever you create a custom class in most languages, it’s incompatible with everything else.
 Even in JS if I extend an array class it’s often treated as a separate type.
 So you often have to write more classes to make two classes talk to each other.